yegor256/blog/_drafts/hoc.md

 date: 2014-11-14
 tags: mgmt
 description:
-  Hits of Code (HoC) metric is an alternative measurement indicator that can replace Software Lines Of Code (SLoC) and help in software development progress tracking
+  The Hits of Code (HoC) metric is an alternative measurement indicator that can replace Software Lines Of Code (SLoC) and help in software development progress tracking.
 keywords:
   - lines of code
   - lines of code metric